Evelyn Nesbit: Later years

-On June 5, 1945, Nesbit became national news yet again when she was questioned about the murder of Albert Langford, the husband of her friend, Marion Langford.
-The man was allegedly slain by one of two men who forcibly entered their Manhattan apartment.
+On June 5, 1945, Nesbit made news yet again when she was questioned about the murder of Albert Langford, the husband of her friend, Marion Langford.
+The victim was allegedly slain by one of two men who forcibly entered their Manhattan apartment.
 Nesbit had a strong alibi for the night of the murder and it was never suggested that she was in any way connected with the crime.
 Rather, her friendship with the Langfords became just another opportunity to use her name to sell newspapers.
 The case remains unsolved.

-Following Harry K. Thaw’s death in 1947, Nesbit left her home in New York City to settle in California.
-Her son, Russell W. Thaw, lived in West Los Angeles.
-She chose to live downtown in a Bohemian neighborhood located just north of Bunker Hill.
+Following Thaw's death in 1947, Nesbit left her home in New York to settle in California, where her son, Russell W. Thaw, lived in West Los Angeles.
+She chose to live in downtown Los Angeles, in a neighborhood located just north of Bunker Hill.
 There she pursued a long-standing interest in sculpting, studying at the Grant Beach School of Arts and Crafts.
 Following graduation in 1952, she taught classes in sculpting and ceramics.

 In the summer of 1955, Nesbit served as the technical adviser on the movie The Girl in the Red Velvet Swing (1955), for which she was paid $10,000.
 The movie recounts her early life and White's murder, blending fiction with fact.
 While working on the film, Nesbit collapsed from exhaustion.

-In June 1956, while living in Los Angeles, Nesbit suffered a stroke.
+She later suffered a stroke in June 1956.

 Nesbit published two memoirs, The Story of My Life (1914) and Prodigal Days (1934).

 Death

-Nesbit died in a nursing home in Santa Monica, California, on January 17, 1967, at the age of 82.
+Evelyn Nesbit died in a nursing home in Santa Monica, California, on January 17, 1967, at the age of 82.
 She had been a resident there for more than a year.
 She was buried at Holy Cross Cemetery in Culver City, California.